stas-prokopiev/local_simple_database/README.rst

     pip install local_simple_database

-Diving deeper.
+Basic usage.
 =========================

 1) class_local_simple_database
 --------------------------------------------------------------------------------------------------

-This class was built to handle (saving-retrieving) one value simple data like integer or float.
+This class was built to handle (saving-retrieving) one value data like integers or floats.

 For now on supported types of databases are: ["int", "float", "str"] (Probably will be enhanced soon)

-- This mean that you can use database with one value inside with types of value: integer, float, string
+- This means that you can use a database with one value inside with types of value: integer, float, string

 Initialization of databases handler
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^